 \begin{itemize} \item \textbf{RQ1.
-How successful has the GSoC program been in encouraging contribution to open source communities?.} A continuous stream of new contributors is crucial to the sustainability of the open source projects.
-One of the major goals of the GSoC program is to encourage contribution to open-source.
-This research question aims to unravel how successful the GSoC program has been in attracting and retaining new contributors. \item \textbf{RQ2.
-What are the major tasks that interns often work on?} This research questions aims to discover the categories of tasks or contributions the interns often work on.
-This can provide into the types of tasks interns are mostly interested in, thereby providing a basis for attracting new comers to the open source community. \item \textbf{RQ3.
-What are the major feedback interns often receive on their contributions.} The pull request contributions are usually reviewed by experienced contributors or moderators who provide comments on how to improve the contributions of the interns.
-These feedback can provide valuable insights into the challenges interns face, identify patterns of mistakes or errors by interns, and generate improvements to the software engineering curriculum to better prepare students for the work force and open-source contribution. \end{itemize} These three research questions have been selected to better understand intern's contribution to the open source, provide guidelines for open source communities on retaining new contributors, and discuss the implications of the findings for software engineering academic curriculum.
+How successful has the GSoC program been in encouraging contribution to open source communities?} A continuous stream of new contributors is crucial to the sustainability of the open-source projects.
+One of the major goals of the GSoC program is to encourage contributions to open-source.
+This research question aims to evaluate how effectively the GSoC program attracts and retains new contributors. \item \textbf{RQ2.
+What are the major tasks that interns often work on?} This question seeks to categorize the tasks or contributions interns commonly engage in.
+This can provide insights into interns' interest and lay a foundation for attracting new comers to open-source communities. \item \textbf{RQ3.
+What are the major feedback interns often receive on their contributions.} Pull request contributions are typically reviewed by experienced contributors or moderators, who provide comments on how to improve the contributions.
+These feedback can offer valuable insights into the challenges interns face, identify patterns of mistakes or errors, and inform improvements to the software engineering curriculum to better prepare students for the workforce and open-source contributions. \end{itemize} These three research questions aims to deepen our understanding of interns' contributions to open-source projects, provide guidelines for retaining new contributors, and discuss the implications of these findings for software engineering education.